Jordan6794/Habits30/src/improvements.md

 Improvements :
 - recheck refacto
+- add lifetime success/fail for stats ?
+- Initialise didChange at false ? or just not put in DB ?
 - Put loading text/skeleton on dashboard too
 - Make it responsive in mobil (smaller fonts + reduce padding + habit details in column with 2 raws)
 - Pour les await database UI faire un loading & success modal (see Zach Stone MAC)